Mountain Lakes, NH Demographics

 A map of Mountain Lakes's Population by Race

-Of the 100 places in New Hampshire, Mountain Lakes is the 81st most populous.
+Mountain Lakes is ranked the 82nd most populous place in New Hampshire, out of 100 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Mountain Lakes was ranked the 81st most populous place in the 2020 Census.

 Mountain Lakes's White Population